deanwampler/spark-scala-tutorial/tutorial/README.md

 [dean.wampler@typesafe.com](mailto:dean.wampler@typesafe.com)
 [@deanwampler](https://twitter.com/deanwampler)

-This workshop demonstrates how to write and run [Apache Spark](http://spark.apache.org) version 1.4 applications.
+This workshop demonstrates how to write and run [Apache Spark](http://spark.apache.org) applications.
 You can run the examples and exercises locally on a workstation, on Hadoop (which could also be on your workstation), or both.

 If you are most interested in using Spark with Hadoop, the Hadoop vendors have preconfigured, virtual machine "sandboxes" with Spark included.
 See their websites for information.